yegor256/blog/_drafts/liquibase.md

 </settings>
 {% endhighlight %}

-When you run Maven, don't forget to turn on one of the profiles, for example:
+When you run Maven, don't forget to turn on one of the profiles.
+For example: `mvn -Pproduction`.
-`mvn -Pproduction`.

 ## Initial Schema
 I assume you already have a database with a schema (tables, triggers, views, etc.) and some data.
 You should "reverse engineer" it and create an initial schema file for Liquibase.
 In other words, we should inform Liquibase where we are at the moment, so that it starts to apply changes from this point.

-Maven plugin doesn't support it, you will have to run Liquibase directly.
-It's not that difficult.
+Maven plugin doesn't support it, so you will have to run Liquibase directly.
+But, it's not that difficult.
 First, run `mvn liquibase:help` in order to download all artifacts.
-Then (replace placeholders with your actual credentials):
+Then, replace placeholders with your actual credentials:

 {% highlight bash %}
 $ java -jar ~/.m2/repository/org/liquibase/liquibase-core/3.1.1/liquibase-core-3.1.1.jar \